madisuryapr/SQL-Analytics-by-Adisurya/Cashless Payments Around Indonesia/README.md

 Furthermore, this project also explores the utilization of Structured Query Language (SQL) syntaxes to answer any business questions related to the data.
 There are two main softwares that will be employed within this project, namely PostgreSQL for SQL database and Tableau Desktop to visualize our data.
 Nevertheless, this folder will only examine the utilization of PostgreSQL.
 Please kindly check my Tableau Public account for the results of Data Visualization (Tableau Dashboard is forthcoming).

+This repository will present the fundamentals of PostgreSQL Queries and answer all relevant business-related questions, including:
++ SELECT Statements
++ JOINs and UNIONs
++ Subqueries
++ Common Table Expressions (CTEs)
++ WINDOW Functions
++ Time Series Analysis